For information about our services during coronavirus, please view our dedicated pages.

 Every effort is made to ensure that you are seen within 30 minutes of your appointment time.
 However, it is wise to allow more time as delays which are beyond our control can occur.

 Unfortunately we are currently experiencing a high volume of appointments across many clinics which may delay the time you are seen.
 Information will be provided via the outpatient staff and notice boards should a delay be experienced.
 We do apologise for any inconvenience caused and are currently working to improve the outpatient service provided.

 Our clinical staff work in teams under the leadership of a consultant and can comprise of nurse specialists, doctors, therapists and other allied health professionals as well as nursing students.
 You may not always see the consultant named on your visit but will see a member of their team.

 We are an Associated University Hospital of Brighton and Sussex Medical School, so medical students may be present.

 If you would prefer not to have nursing or medical students present please let a member of staff know.

 If you need further tests or investigations the clinical staff will explain this to you and what you need to do and whether a further follow-up appointment is required.

-You may also be given a clinic outcome form (yellow in colour) which you should take to the outpatient reception desk before leaving the department as this form logs what had been done and what needs to happen next.
+You may also be given a clinic outcome form ( white or yellow in colour) which you should take to the outpatient reception desk before leaving the department as this form logs what had been done and what needs to happen next.